 Memorable Manitobans: Howard Douglas McLaughlin (1878-1949)

-He died at Toronto, Ontario on 19 April 1949 during a visit there.
+He died while visiting Toronto, Ontario on 19 April 1949.

 Birth and marriage registrations, Manitoba Vital Statistics.

 “Mrs. Ann Paquet dies at Victoria,” Winnipeg Free Press, 28 January 1937, page 8.

 “Western Gypsum President dies on Toronto visit,” Winnipeg Free Press, 21 April 1949, page 24.

 Obituary [Eunice Emily McLaughlin], Winnipeg Free Press, 7 June 1978, page 172.

 Death registration [Ann McLaughlin Paquet], British Columbia Vital Statistics.